etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Java and C++ are particularly famous for promoting object state protection by operating via "accessor" methods also known as getters/setters.
-Pythonic alternative to them is based on the `property` feature.
+A Pythonic alternative to them is based on the `property` feature.
 Unlike Java programmers, Pythonistas do not begin with planting getters and setters into their code.
 They start out with simple, unprotected attributes: